scalar-labs/scalar-kubernetes/README.md

 # Scalar Kubernetes

 Scalar Kubernetes is a set of Terraform modules, Helm charts, and Ansible playbooks that can be used to orchestrate a Scalar DLT network in a cloud environment.
-The Terraform modules are mainly used to create Cassandra nodes and a Kubernetes cluster.
+The Terraform modules are mainly used to create a database environment (e.g., a Cassandra cluster) and a Kubernetes cluster.
 The Helm charts are used to deploy stateless Scalar DL containers such as scalar-ledger and Envoy on the Kubernetes cluster.
 The Ansible playbooks are used to install required tools such as kubectl on bastion and manage the Kubernetes applications.

-Note that the current version only supports the deployment of a single Scalar DLT cluster in Azure.
-It does *NOT* support multi-cluster Scalar DLT deployment, where multiple ledgers are managed independently through Scalar DM and other cloud providers.
+Note that the current version only supports the deployment of a single Scalar DL cluster in Azure.
+It does *NOT* support multi-cluster Scalar DL deployment, where multiple ledgers are managed independently through Scalar DL Ordering and other cloud providers.

 ## Requirements